George Jackson Brigade: Formation

-Ideology and Activities
+Ideology and activities

 The George Jackson Brigade included a mixture of Communist and Anarchist ideologies.
 It was involved in violent acts and advocated the use of force to overthrow the United States government or the government of the State of Washington, trying to initiate a popular insurrection and to draw attention to conditions for prisoners at Walla Walla State Penitentiary and an old federal prison on McNeil Island.

-The main goal of the George Jackson Brigade was to replace the capitalist government with a more humane government.
-The Brigade also sought to redistribute wealth.
+The main goal of the George Jackson Brigade was the dismantling of the United States government, to be replaced with a collectivist form of leadership.
+As communists and anarchists made up the brigade, the ideas for the exact way this would be achieved were not uniform.

 The George Jackson Brigade stated that the ruling class would meet any revolution with violence so they must be prepared to use violence themselves.
 After each attack they carried out, successful or unsuccessful they would send a communique explaining why each place had been attacked.
 They also used these communiques as a way to communicate with authorities.
 In its operations, it tried to avoid killing or injuring civilians at all costs.
 In various communiques, the group claimed credit for bank robberies, bombings, attacks against custom houses, court houses, Safeway stores, public utilities, and correctional facilities.

 Their second attack, on the Safeway grocery store on Capitol Hill in Seattle, was also their first failure as a group.
 The group hid a pipe bomb in a 50-pound bag of dog food, which it left in the store.
 Ed Mead claimed that he then called the Safeway store and informed them there was a bomb, but his warning was dismissed as a prank, while the Seattle press reported he called the wrong number.
 The explosion injured a number of civilians, engendering criticism for the attack.